jarethk/advent2020/Day17/journal.md

 Part 1 - it seemed like a simple game of life, but the examples didn't quite make sense.
 It wasn't until I got the game of life working that it started to make sense.
 In their example after 1 cycle they removed the top two rows which were blank, so what appears in their example as y=0 is really y=2.
+After a first successful implementation, I was certain I could do a cleaner and sleaker solution with Array methods.

+Part 2 - Second verse, same as the first, with one small added dimension.
+No big deal.
+Expand my space.js library with the grids for a 4th dimension.